lambda-feedback/user-documentation/docs/student/chatbots.md

 ## Reflective

-A Socratic tutor that almost always replies with a question instead of an answer.
+A tutor that almost always replies with a question instead of an answer.
 It's trying to get you to work it out yourself by asking you to clarify, check your assumptions, or explain your reasoning.

 **Example chat**